 Tip 3: Do Your Best to Minimize Changes

 After a divorce, many parents want a fresh start.
 They might desire to move to a new town, find new friends, or perhaps do things that were not possible before.
 However, the more changes your children face, the more difficult it will be for them to cope.
-There will be inevitable changes that you can’t control, but try to keep as much as you can normal for your child.
+There will be inevitable changes that you can’t control but try to keep as much as you can normal for your child.
 Keeping your child in the same school with their friends can allow for their support system to be there for them during the change.
 Are your kids involved in extracurricular activities?
 If so, do what you can to keep them going.
-Whether it is a church group, sports team, or a club, kids will feel more grounded and supported if they are not completely uprooted.
+Whether it is a church group, sports team, or club, kids will feel more grounded and supported if they are not completely uprooted.

 Sometimes changes are unavoidable, such as fleeing an abusive situation.
 Starting over might be the only way to be safe.
-Or perhaps you have to move back to your hometown to stay with family for a while.
+Or perhaps you have to move back to your hometown to stay with your family for a while.
 Ultimately, the goal is to leave as much of your child’s support system intact as possible.

 Tip 4: Refuse to Fight

 It is hard to agree on how best to parent your children when you are married.
 It is much more complicated after divorce.
 There will be times you and your ex do not see eye to eye.
 Conflict will arise and compromise will be the best outlet.
 If you need to have a discussion, try to schedule a time when you can sit down without the kids present.

 There are many ways to shut down an argument and refuse to engage.
 Here are some example responses: